About Dannie Marie

 In 2013, Dannie moved from San Diego to LA, where she has appeared in music videos, commercials, TV shows and several movies.
 You may recognize her as the blonde backup singer in Itch’s official music video for Another Man, a song that went platinum in Australia.
 And yes, that’s her in the Rhett and Link Invisible Dog Prank video on Youtube (with more than 1.6 million views!)
 In the fall of 2014, Dannie Marie moved back to her hometown to play at local venues and prepare for the release of her new single and radio promo tour.

-Prior to venturing out as a solo acoustic singer/songwriter, Dannie spent two years as the lead singer in The Dannie Marie Band, playing “pop country that rocks!” at various venues around her hometown of San Diego (along with a couple trips to Nashville).
-The band released a 3-song EP in 2010; got placement in a feature film for one of their original songs; and received recognition for their Flavor of the Week music video at film festivals (including a Golden Reel Award for Best Music Video at the Nevada Film Festival).
+Just after graduating from high school in 2010 -- with her motto "rock stars don't go to college" -- Dannie spent two years as the lead singer in The Dannie Marie Band, playing “pop country that rocks!” at various venues around her hometown of San Diego (along with a couple trips to Nashville).
+The band released a 3-song EP in 2010; got placement in a feature film for one of their original songs; and received recognition for their Flavor of the Week music video at film festivals, including a Golden Reel Award for Best Music Video at the Nevada Film Festival.

-As she works to make her mark as a singer, songwriter, and actress, her underlying goal is to honor God and be a good role model for her generation.
+As she works to make her mark as a country artist, Dannie Marie enjoys using her platform to encourage young girls to follow their dreams, believe in themselves and make positive life choices.
 One of her favorite scriptures is Psalm 37: 4.
 "Delight yourself in the Lord and He will give you the desires of your heart."

 DMB debut EP on iTunes

 Countin' Down Summertime (single) on iTunes

 Once Upon A Time . . . . . .